turingschool/backend-curriculum-site/module4/success.md

 *Expected*: Students are to begin their job hunt and submit evidence of:

-* Summaries of at least 6 "cold outreach" emails
+* Summaries of at least 6 "cold outreach" emails.
+Use the guidelines here (link forthcoming) from Meg for your summaries.
 * Resume approved by Meg. *This should have already been approved and is not needed in your portfolio*
 * Have their portfolio up and approved (including the resume, copy, and three projects). *This should have already been approved and is not needed in your portfolio*
 * Have adequate documentation for each of their portfolio projects